 Anytime a lender approves and ultimately funds a borrower, they are relying on a prediction that the borrower will pay them back in full.
 As a result, lenders are always trying to strengthen their “predictive power” when it comes to reviewing loan applications.

 When it comes to assessing an applicant’s credit score, trended data provides lenders with a more accurate and expanded picture of a consumer’s financial behavior.
 This allows lenders to offer more precisely tailored offers, based on the data available.
-FICO, the largest provider of credit scores in the US, is updating its scoring system to now include trended data.
+FICO, the largest provider of credit scores in the US, is (link: /learn/about-loans/fico-changed-its-credit-score-model-what-you-need-to-know text: updating its scoring system) to now include trended data.
 Using trended data to decide credit scores can affect how consumers are assessed by lenders, both positively and negatively.

 By matching consumers with pre-approved offers from top providers, Fiona can reduce the risk of being rejected for a personal loan.